Darmstädter Ferienkurse: Darmstadt School

 Composers such as, initially, Karlheinz Stockhausen, Pierre Boulez, Luigi Nono, Bruno Maderna, and later Luciano Berio, Aldo Clementi, Franco Donatoni, Niccolò Castiglioni, Franco Evangelisti, Karel Goeyvaerts, Mauricio Kagel, Gottfried Michael Koenig, Giacomo Manzoni, Henri Pousseur, Helmut Lachenmann, and Brian Ferneyhough presented their radical approach and theories.
 They are sometimes referred to as the "Darmstädter Schule" (Darmstadt School).

 Notable performers instructed in new playing techniques, and works by young composers (Nachwuchskomponisten) were offered in so-called Atelierkonzerte (atelier concerts).

 Internationales Musikinstitut Darmstadt

 For the organisation of the event, the Internationales Musikinstitut Darmstadt was founded in 1948.
 It also keeps an archive of past events and compositions.
 It holds around 20,000 photographs, 10,000 letters, sound files and other documents, available online since 2016.
 The event is sponsored by several organisations, especially public broadcasters.

-Music prize
+Kranichsteiner Musikpreis

 A prize, the Kranichsteiner Musikpreis was installed in 1952, first for performers, then also for composers.

 Recipients include performers (with their instrument listed) and composers: